Leycett

-Leycett was a small mining village in Staffordshire in the Borough of Newcastle-under-Lyme which was built in the late eighteen sixties to accommodate the miners and their families.
+Leycett is a village in the Borough of Newcastle-under-Lyme in Staffordshire, England.
+It was built in the late 1860s to accommodate miners and their families at the nearby collieries and coal mines.
 Population details as taken at the 2011 census can be found under Madeley with the name Leycett meaning 'the clearing in the woods'.

 Leycett Colliery

 Mining in Leycett was first mentioned back in Roman times and continued into the nineteenth century which is when in 1801, a leasehold agreement was taken out for thirty three years to mine coal on land at Leycett, between John the First Lord Crewe, Walter Sneyd of Keele, Thomas Breek of Keele and James Breek of Newcastle.
 By 1834 local industrialist Thomas Firmstone had taken over the lease and in 1838 constructed a three and half mile tramline from the colliery to link up with the mainline at Madeley Station to help transport his coal all over the country.
 Leycett Collieries became known as Madeley Colliery in 1947 under The National Coal Board, until its closure in 1957.
 Pits included Fair Lady and Bang Up.